 Further Read: 31 Reasons Why You Should Never Visit Northeast India

 Manipur is a heaven for nature lovers profuse with rich flora and fauna.
 If you are looking for a rejuvenating places, then you should definitely explore this part of India and cover all these attractions.
-So, which of these destinations are you shortlisting for your tour packages for Sikkim or around?
+So, which of these destinations are you shortlisting for your trip to Sikkim or around?

 Looking To Book A Holiday Package?